agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- on (with the -v flag to Agda). debugPrint : String → Nat → List ErrorPart → TC ⊤

+    -- Fail if the given computation gives rise to new, unsolved -- "blocking" constraints.
+    noConstraints : ∀ {a} {A : Set a} → TC A → TC A

   {-# BUILTIN AGDATCMUNIFY              unify              #-}
   {-# BUILTIN AGDATCMTYPEERROR          typeError          #-}
   {-# BUILTIN AGDATCMBLOCKONMETA        blockOnMeta        #-}